-Despite the link between Lp(a) level and both ASCVD and calcific aortic valve disease, the exact pathophysiological role of Lp(a) isn't clear.
-Lp(a) accumulates in the blood vessel wall, where it appears to be retained more avidly than LDL.16 Recent evidence suggests that proinflammatory oxidized phospholipids present on Lp(a) promote the processes of endothelial dysfunction, inflammation and calcification in vasculature.16 Similarly, growing evidence links elevated Lp(a) to incidence^{17,18} and perhaps progression rate17 of CAVD.
-The role of Lp(a) as a prothrombotic factor is controversial, with evidence both for and against this possibility.19 and and
+Despite the link between Lp(a) level and a variety of CVD events, the exact pathophysiological roles of Lp(a) are not clear.
+Lp(a) accumulates in the blood vessel wall, where it appears to be retained more avidly than LDL.
+Recent evidence suggests that proinflammatory oxidized phospholipids present on Lp(a) promote the processes of endothelial dysfunction, inflammation and calcification in vasculature.
+The role of Lp(a) as a prothrombotic factor is controversial, with evidence both for and against this possibility.